fyellin/PuzzleSolver/README.md

 It is rare, but legal to give a clue a generator of `None`.
 This clue is completely ignored by the solver until it assigned a set of possible values by `post_clue_assignment_fixup`.

 In some rarer cases, it is necessary to delay the value of a clue until `check_solution()`.
 For example, if a clue's value is listed as "the sum of all the digits in the puzzle" or "a seven-digit non-prime",  it's probably best to wait until `check_solution()` to see if a reasonable value has been put into the clue by crossing clues.

 ##### Subclassing `string`

 Sometimes, a clue value contains information beyond just its value.
-The value must keep track of some particular fact about how it was generated, and this information is not easy to store into a table.
+For example, value must keep track of some particular fact about how it was generated, and other identical strings might have different information associated with them.
 Python allows the user to subclass string.
 See XXX for an example of how this is done.

-Your generators should produce instances of your string subclass rather than integers or normal strings.  `SolveByLetter` will never produce new clue values on its own.
-When `post_clue_assignment_fixup()` and `check_solution()` are called you can be assured that all clue values, will be your subclass of string, and you can freely treat them as objects of that type.
+Your generators should produce instances of your string subclass rather than integers or normal strings.
+`ConstraintSolver` will never produce new clue values on its own.
+When `check_solution()` and constraints are called you can be assured that all clue values, will be your subclass of string, and you can freely treat them as objects of that type.

 #### How it works